 Are you Kerouac or Joyce?
-One style of writing that new writers, and complicated artiste writers, laud is the Jack Kerouac and James Joyce style of writing called stream-of-consciousness (SC) writing.
+One style of writing that new writers, and complicated artistes, laud is the Jack Kerouac and James Joyce style of writing called stream-of-consciousness (SC) writing.
 SC writing is a style of writing that plays out exactly as it sounds: An author sits down and composes 300-700 pages of prose in a matter of months.
-The SC author does little to no editing and revising, because in the strictest definition of SC writing there is no such thing as mistakes in a contextual or conceptual sense.
-Contextual mistakes, according to those that pursue this form of writing, and the painter Pablo Picasso, are subconscious leads.
-What could be seen as an errant stroke by some was something to build on for Picasso…and Joyce, and Kerouac when it came to writing.
+The SC author does little to no editing and revising, because in the strictest definition of SC writing there are no mistakes in a contextual or conceptual sense.
+“One error is a mistake, two are jazz,” some say Miles Davis once said.
+Contextual mistakes, according to those who pursue this form of writing, and the painter Pablo Picasso, are subconscious leads.
+What could be seen as an errant stroke by some was something to build on for Picasso, Davis, and Joyce and Kerouac when it came to writing.
 They saw mistakes as the subconscious guiding them down a path they hadn’t consciously considered before.
 Both of these writers were forced to fight off editors and publishers in the belief that their works should remain as is.

-Have you ever attempted to read James Joyce’s Ulysses?
-How about Finnegan’s Wake?
+Have you ever read James Joyce’s Ulysses?
+How about Finnegans Wake?
 Most normal humans, of adequate intelligence, need a guide to help them understand all of the references and allusions Joyce makes in these works.
 All of Joyce’s jokes and provocations were “in-house” references that he understood, and that you can understand too…with a reference guide that’s almost as lengthy, but they’re not enjoyable books as a standalone.
 No one will know what the heck you’re talking about, in other words, when you write in Joyce’s SC manner.
 You will know, as Joyce and those that lived in Ireland at the time knew, but your reader won’t know.
-You will get frustrated with them.
+You will only frustrate them.
 “Can’t you see that A led to B, and C was the result?”
 Oh ok, they say, now I get it.
 As frustrated as you were with them, it wasn’t their fault that they didn’t get it.
 It was yours, and you need to edit and revise more.

 Most new writers should be advised to follow the editing and revising school of thought for just this reason.
 This line of thought suggests that a story matures in the editing process.
-It suggests that the framework of a story can be borne in the stream-of-consciousness (SC) stage, but that the marrow of a story is created when we go back and live through the story again and again, until we reach a readability stage.
+It suggests that the framework of a story can be borne in the stream-of-consciousness (SC) stage, but that the marrow of a story is created when we go back and live through the story again and again, until we reach the readability stage.
 This theory also suggests that editing and revising stories gives the author greater objectivity than he can achieve in the creation process.
 Objectivity gives the author the chance to attempt to read the story in the manner a reader may read their story.
 It gives the author some distance from the relatively narrow position one is in while creating the piece, and they can correct some of the errors of flow and characterization that may not be apparent in the creative process.

 We “editing and revising” writers find it hard to believe that Kerouac and Joyce were able to develop their story, their characters, their pace, and their setting on the fly in the manner they suggest.
 It just doesn’t seem feasible—no matter how brilliant they may be—that they could make all of the connections, and all of the asides mesh well into a story on the fly, but if you believe the Kerouac myth—that Kerouac created—he wrote his classic On the Road in a drug-frenzied three weeks on a scroll of paper.
 How much of this myth is true should be left up to historians to debate.
 What cannot be debated, however, is the fact that Kerouac and Joyce submitted relatively raw pieces of work that achieved historical status.
 What also cannot be debated is that—if everything they’ve said about their process is true—they should be held out as the exception to the rule that editing and revising are the keys to achieving a complete and readable story.

-“That’s easy for you to say,” will be the theme of the “complicated” writer’s reply, “But I can’t write when I’m not inspired.”
-If I were to see something they wrote that was at the artistic genius level, I would have no ammunition in these conversations, but they’re usually just boobs like me that want to purport some sort of artistic genius persona.
+“That’s easy for you to say,” will be the theme of the “complicated” writer’s reply, “but I can’t write when I’m not inspired.”
+If I were to see something they wrote that was at the artistic genius level, I would have no ammunition in these conversations, but they’re usually just boobs like me who want to purport some sort of artistic genius persona.
 They’re usually not writing anything at all.
 They’re usually just lazy, complicated, non-writing writers.
 “Write something stupid,” I want to say.
 “There are fruit and flowers everywhere.
 You don’t need to write Crime and Punishment every time out, but if you continue to write your Crime and Punishment may fall out from between the cracks.”